-The DC Department of Human Resources is organized into six administrations and the Office of the General Counsel that all report to the Office of the Director.
+The DC Department of Human Resources is organized into six administrations and the Office of the General Counsel and all report to the Office of the Director.

 Office of the Director

-Provides executive management and recruitment; policy direction; strategic and financial planning; public relations; resource management; support for DCHR and consultation to the Mayor and members of the Cabinet on human resource issues.
-It controls and disseminates work assignments and coordinates agency operations to ensure the attainment of the agency’s goals and objectives.
-The Office of the Director is comprised of the following:
+The Office of the Director (OOD) provides executive management and recruitment; policy direction; strategic and financial planning; public relations; resource management; support for DCHR and consultation to the Mayor and members of the Cabinet on human resource issues.
+The OOD controls and disseminates work assignments and coordinates agency operations to ensure the attainment of the agency’s goals and objectives.
+The Office of the Director oversees the following administrations:

 Benefits and Retirement Administration

 The Benefits and Retirement Administration (BRA) is responsible for the service delivery of the District’s benefits program and policies for 32,000 benefit-eligible employees and retirees (pre and post October 1, 1987).
 This includes the plan management, contracting, and communication for all health, voluntary, and retirement programs.
 In addition, BRA oversees the Police and Firefighters’ Retirement and Relief Board, which makes determinations and decisions on all retirement and survivor benefit claims and cases.

 - The Police and Firefighters’ Retirement and Relief Board - Members and alternates appointed by the Mayor from among persons who are employees of the District of Columbia Government: one member and alternate, each from the District of Columbia Department of Human Resources, Office of the Attorney General, Department of Health, Metropolitan Police and Fire Departments; and two (2) members, appointed from among persons who are not officers or employees of the District of Columbia Government.